 Approx 44" wide, 73" high and 11.5" deepest.

-Features in a new recent article on Frank Rosier by Jonathan Christie, in Frant's local parish magazine March 2017!
+Featured in a recent article on Frank Rosier by Jonathan Christie, in Frant's local parish magazine March 2017

 Please fill in the information below